lunapapa-finland/wikijs/Future/ALBrooks/TradingRange.md

   - Leg up, BO of Bull Flag, Trend Resumption
   - As soon as 3rd leg down falls below strong bull BO, and PB has at least 20 bars, Now in TR
 - equal chance of trend resumption up and trend reversal down, there is always but and sell setups in TR
+- TR never have a very clear S/R, they are the range.
+That's why 1/4 buy and sell is always reasonable than extreme values